clearent/ClearentIdtechIOSFramework/README.md

 2 - Interact with reader - If you are using bluetooth make sure you've pressed the button on the reader.
 The bluetooth reader should have a blue led flashing quickly.
 This means it's connected and can communicate with the reader.
 The framework will callback in the deviceMessage with messages that indicate what is happening between the framework and the reader.
 If you see a message similar to 'Insert, swipe or, tap', that means the reader is ready for card interaction.

-3 - Success - If you get a callback to the successfulTransactionToken it means the card was reader successfully and translated to a transaction token.
+3 - Success - If you get a callback to the successfulTransactionToken it means the card was read successfully and translated to a transaction token.
+The transaction token is short lived (24 hr) and is meant to facilitate a payment, not to save the card for future use.
+If you want to store the card send in 'create-token' as true on the /rest/v2/mobile/transactions/sale endpoint and you will receive a Clearent Vault token id (token-id) that you can save and send in the 'card' field of future transactions.

 4 - Failure - The framework will send messages back that indicate failure. ex - TERMINATE, 'Card read error'.
 When this happens, you can call the device_cancelTransaction method to cancel the current transaction and attempt again.
 If the problem persists it is recommended you key in the card and use the manual entry process.